 Be careful about buying a home privately, rather than working through the seller’s real estate agent.
-Always get a solicitor to check the contract before you sign it.
+Always get a solicitor to check a contract before you sign it.

 Don’t sign any contract unless the seller:

 - includes the warning statement directly above the place where you sign the contract